-13 How will we deliver this Freight and Logistics Strategy?
+14. How will we deliver this Freight & Logistics Strategy?

-Currently, as was the position when we launched the Strategic Transport Plan in 2019, the role of TfN is to provide Statutory advice to government on key investments in infrastructure related to the North.
+The role of TfN is to provide statutory advice to Government on key investments in infrastructure related to the North.
 This strategy sits very much within the spirit of that.
-However, work on the Northern Transport Charter by the Board outlines the vision that would enable TfN to have a greater role in decision making and funding allocation.
+However, work on the Northern Transport Charter by the TfN Board outlines the vision that would enable TfN to have a greater role in decision-making and funding allocation.

-In the current climate TfN will continue to be active in the right places to support the development of Freight and Logistics programmes of work that will benefit the North.
+TfN will continue to be active in the right places to support the development of freight and logistics programmes of work that will benefit the North.
 This involves working closely with the Department for Transport's teams and helping them join up activity where possible.
-This involves the data and analysis activity, ports and maritime, freight grants and the Future of Freight.
+This involves the data and analysis activity, ports and maritime, freight grants, and the Future of Freight.

-We also work closely with Network Rail on securing investment in freight schemes that benefit the North.
-This also includes supporting schemes that provide better access to the North through improving the network that sits outside our boundary.
-A key example of this is work at Ely will help improve journey times of flows from Felixstowe to the North West, vastly improving the viability of the journeys made.
+We will also continue to work closely with Network Rail on securing investment in freight schemes that benefit the North.
+This includes supporting schemes that provide better access to the North through improving the network that sits outside our boundary.
+A key example of this is work at Ely that will help improve journey times of flows from Felixstowe to the North West, vastly improving the viability of the journeys made.

-This is a crucial point, the freight and logistics outlook for the North is significantly different to that of passengers.
-There are journeys that travel through the North, those that start, those that end and those that stay within the North.
-All these journeys need to be carefully considered so that the experience of freight operators is coherent, smooth and reliable to ensure we maximise investment opportunities for the area.
+Crucially, the freight and logistics outlook for the North is significantly different from that for passengers.
+There are journeys that travel through the North, those that start, those that end, and those that stary within the North.
+All these journeys need to be carefully considered so that the experience of freight operators is coherent, smooth, and reliable, to ensure we maximise investment opportunities for the area.

-The team working on setting up Great British Railways has pleasingly already contacted areas of TfN, including for Freight.
+The team working on setting up Great British Railways has already contacted areas of TfN, including for freight.
 As the organisation is set up and develops, we expect to play a leading role in securing investment for the North of England to ensure the new organisation's name lives up to its ambition.